-Lasair API and Client
+Lasair API

 The Lasair-Sherlock API allows developers to run queries and cone-searches, to see outputs from streaming queries, and to query the Sherlock sky-context system.